mattermost/docs/source/collaborate/install-desktop-app.rst

 Report Desktop App issues
 -------------------------

-When reporting issues found in the Mattermost Desktop App, it's helpful to include the contents of the Developer Tools Console along with `the information on this page <https://support.mattermost.com/hc/en-us/articles/360060662492-Opening-a-Support-Ticket-for-Self-Managed-Deployments>`_.
+When reporting issues found in the Mattermost desktop app, it's helpful to include the contents of the Developer Tools Console along with `the information on this page <https://support.mattermost.com/hc/en-us/articles/360060662492-Opening-a-Support-Ticket-for-Self-Managed-Deployments>`_.

 To access the Developer Tools Console: